keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION_GUIDE.md

 a backbone model.
 For illustration purposes, let's assume that you want to contribute the DistilBERT model.
 Before we dive in, we encourage you to go through [our guide](https://keras.io/guides/keras_nlp/getting_started/) on getting started with KerasNLP to learn more about the high-level symbols we have.
+If you are a first-time contributor, please go through our [contribution guide](https://github.com/keras-team/keras-nlp/blob/master/CONTRIBUTING.md).

 ## How is a Backbone model structured in KerasNLP?